As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 What are Positive Splits?

+There is nothing “positive” about positive splits.
 They are the exact opposite of negative spits.

-It’s when we start out too fast, at a pace that is most likely not our planned race pace and end up slowing down at the end.
+It’s when we start out too fast, at a pace that is most likely not our planned race pace, and end up slowing down at the end.

 At the beginning of the race, it’s easy for us to mislead ourselves and our pacing.

-It’s definitely happened to me, and not just the one time.
+Has it happened to you?
+It’s definitely happened to me, and not just once.

 What are Even Splits?